JTYKolesar/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/Udla59t.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

-_The credentials used here were ones created from the previous demo:_
 - Enter an Email Address and Full Name (this example uses **karen@osticket.com / Karen Karen**)
 - Select any Help Topic or one that was created in the previous demo (this example uses **Business Critical Outage**).
 - Type a quick Header and a short description under Issue Sumamry (anything can be typed for demonstration purposes).